 Traveling at night and hiding in the hollow of trees by day, Kaboo navigated blindly through a jungle dominated by jungle law.
-Eventually he arrived at Monrovia, the one city of the thousands in Liberia that was civilized and under the rule of law.
-At a coffee plantation that provided work and shelter, a young boy invited him to church where Miss Knolls, a missionary and graduate of Taylor University (then known as Fort Wayne College), spoke on the conversion of the Apostle Paul.
-Kaboo immediately recognized the story as being similar to his escape.
+Eventually he arrived at Monrovia, the one civilized city with thousands of Liberians under governmental law.
+There, a young boy invited Kaboo to church where Miss Knolls, a missionary and graduate of Taylor University (then known as Fort Wayne College), spoke on the conversion of the Apostle Paul.
+Kaboo immediately saw similarities between his story and Paul’s.
 Shortly afterward, he accepted Christ as Savior and was baptized under the name of Samuel Morris in honor of the missionary’s benefactor.

 Morris spent the next two years painting houses in Monrovia, the capital of Liberia.
 He became a zealous member of the Christian community and displayed a fervent desire to learn about the Holy Spirit.
-Missionaries encouraged him to travel to America and seek the instruction of Stephen Merritt, former secretary to Bishop William Taylor.
+Lizzie MacNeil encouraged him to travel to America and seek the instruction of her mentor, Stephen Merritt, former secretary to Bishop William Taylor.
 With no money or means of transportation, Morris began his journey on foot.

 From Liberia to New York

 Sleeping on the beach at the Robertsport harbor, Morris waited several days before finding passage on a ship in exchange for work.
-The journey would prove a difficult one as Morris was often beaten and assigned to the most dangerous tasks.
-However, by the time the ship docked in New York in September of 1891, the captain and most of the crew had accepted Christ because of Morris' witness.
+The journey was difficult; Morris was often beaten and assigned to the most dangerous tasks.
+However, by the time the ship docked in New York in September 1891, the captain and most of the crew had accepted Christ because of Morris' witness.

-As a pastor and sponsor of a rescue mission, Merrit warmly received Morris.
+Once he arrived in America, Stephen Merritt warmly received Morris.
 He contacted Thaddeus Reade, then president of Taylor University, and requested to enroll Morris at the school.
 Due to Taylor's financial debt, Reade personally started a fund for Morris.
-The fruit of his effort would later be known as the "Faith Fund".
+Reade’s effort would later be known as the "Faith Fund."